Real Minecraft

 Introduction

-You've probably heard of it, Minecraft, it is an infinitely large sandbox game where the player can build everything they can think of.
-The terrain is made of cubes layed out by using a noise algorithm.
-The world consists of multiple chunks (meshes).
-Only a small amount of these chunks are rendered obviously, for performance reasons.
-On my laptop, my clone of the game ran smoothly (60FPS) up to a render distance of 12 (25 x 25 chunks).
-When traveling, new chunks are created, while old chunks, now out of the render distance, are deleted.
-Any progression on any save will be saved.
+You’ve probably heard of Minecraft, the iconic sandbox game where players can build virtually anything they imagine.
+Its terrain is made of cubes arranged using a noise algorithm, and the world is divided into multiple chunks (meshes).
+For performance, only a limited number of chunks are rendered at any time.
+On my laptop, my Minecraft clone ran smoothly at 60 FPS with a render distance of 12 (25 × 25 chunks).
+As the player moves, new chunks are generated while distant chunks outside the render distance are removed.
+All progress in a save is preserved seamlessly.

 Real 3D